-A comedian, UFC commentator, TV show host, and the highest-paid podcaster in the world, Joe Rogan has an intense workout and diet plan, which allows him to look great even in his fifties.
+A comedian, UFC commentator, TV show host, and the highest-paid podcaster in the world, Joe Rogan has an intense workout and diet plan that allows him to look great even in his fifties.

-After getting repeated requests from clients for Joe Rogan's fitness regimen, I've spent countless hours scouring all available information on what he eats and how he workouts.
+After getting repeated requests from clients for Joe Rogan's fitness regimen, I've spent countless hours scouring all available information on what he eats and how he works out.

-I'm bringing it to you, so you too can work out like Joe Rogan.
+I'm bringing it to you so you can work out like Joe Rogan.

 His Stats